skrusche63/shopify-insight/src/main/scala/de/kp/insight/elastic/plugin/README.md

 these data with [Kibana](http://www.elasticsearch.org/overview/kibana/), and, e.g. compare insights that have different timestamps.

-Shopifyinsight also provides a plugin for Elasticsearch (Predictive Plugin) to transform this search engine into a recommender system.
+CustomerML also provides a plugin for Elasticsearch (Predictive Plugin) to transform this search engine into a recommender system.
 The following recommendation types are supported: